i-ky/zaipcs/README.md

 * _"not supported on this platform"_ - author does not know yet how to implement feature on your platform, you can assist by providing documentation and/or testing

 * various errors from system...

+> Zabbix agent / proxy / server needs at least read permissions to discover and obtain details of IPC resources!

 ## templates